csmastersUH/data_analysis_with_python_summer_2021/project.rst

 Write solutions to exercises directly into the cells of the given Jupyter notebook.
 Do not modify lines that say ``# exercise x``; without those the tests won't work.
 Don't use additional cells, and do in each cell exactly as the instructions say.
-Save the file and run ``tmc test``.
+Save the file and run test normally.
 The tests read and execute directly the cells of the notebook.
 Make sure the notebook includes you solutions and looks readable, and then submit the resulting notebook to Moodle.